tsmotlp/tsmotlp.github.io/README.md

 # Academic Website

-This project is a personal academic website designed to showcase academic achievements, research interests, and blog posts.
+This project is a personal academic website designed to showcase academic achievements, research interests.
 It provides a clean and modern interface inspired by the Medium blogging platform.

 ## Features